Heavy Periods: Understanding Root Causes, Herbal Allies, and When to Get Tested

 1. Estrogen Dominance

-Estrogen builds up the uterine lining.
-When it isn’t balanced by sufficient progesterone — whether due to stress, poor ovulation, poor estrogen detoxification and clearance or hormonal shifts — the lining can become too thick, resulting in a heavy or long bleed.
+Estrogen is responsible for building up the uterine lining each cycle.
+But when it isn't balanced by enough progesterone — due to stress, poor ovulation, sluggish estrogen detox, or hormonal shifts — that lining can become too thick.
+The result?
+Heavier, longer, or more clotty bleeding.

 PMS (bloating, breast tenderness, irritability)